pallets/quart/docs/how_to_guides/logging.rst

 Logging
 =======

-By default Quart has two loggers, named ``quart.app`` and ``quart.serving``, both are standard Python Loggers.
-The former is usually kept for app logging whilst the latter serving.
-To use the former, simply make use of :attr:`~quart.app.Quart.logger`, for
+Quart has a standard Python logger sharing the same name as the ``app.name``.
+To use it, simply make use of :attr:`~quart.app.Quart.logger`, for example:
-example:

 .. code-block:: python

     app.logger.info('Interesting')
     app.logger.warning('Easy Now')

-The serving logger is typically reserved for the serving code, but can be used if required via :func:`logging.getLogger` i.e.
-``getLogger('quart.serving')``.

 Configuration
 -------------

-The Quart loggers are not created until their first usage, which may occur as the app is created.
+The Quart logger is not created until its first usage, which may occur as the app is created.
 These loggers on creation respect any existing configuration.
 This allows the loggers to be configured like any other python logger, for example

 .. code-block:: python